raw-leak/rivulex/README.md

 </div>

-Rivulex is a high-performance messaging system built on Redis Streams and written in pure JavaScript.
-Designed to ensure at-least-once delivery guarantees, Rivulex is ideal for distributed systems and applications that require robust, reliable messaging and event handling.
+Rivulex is a lightweight, efficient library that provides an easy-to-use abstraction over Redis Streams, simplifying message brokering with at-least-once delivery guarantees.
+Built for seamless integration into Node.js environments, it ensures reliable, high-performance message distribution with minimal overhead.

 ### Key Features:
 - **At-Least-Once Delivery**: Rivulex ensures that every event is delivered at-least-once, making it suitable for scenarios where event loss is unacceptable.